tcameronwaller/metabonet/README.md

 ### Metabolomic Measurements

 [MetaboNet][1] integrates metabolomic measurements with metabolic networks.
-The authors curated metabolomic measurements from five specific studies and used these as examples.
-The original data sets for these metabolomic measurements came from [Metabolomics Workbench][8], a [repository][9] for data from metabolomic studies.
-These instructions explain the collection and curation of these data sets for use in [MetaboNet][1], and they also explain how to access ready archives.
+In its current state, [MetaboNet][1] is specific to metabolomic measurements from five previously-published studies that the authors chose as examples.
+The original data sets for these metabolomic measurements came from the [Metabolomics Workbench][8] [repository][9].
+These instructions explain how to collect and curate these five data sets for use in [MetaboNet][1].

+Some users might want to integrate their own metabolomic measurements for analysis in metabolic networks.
+In its current state, [MetaboNet][1] requires specific data file formats and expects to curate and integrate five studies at a time.
+Moreover, [MetaboNet][1] makes some assumptions about experimental groups and samples pairs that are specific to the five demonstration studies.
+It would be possible to adapt [MetaboNet][1] to integrate new metabolomic measurements with metabolic networks; however, this adaptation would require changes to the Python code.
+A future version might make this functionality more versatile from [MetaboNet][1]'s terminal interface.

 #### Option 1: Access previous measurement files in _"dock"_ directory